sree2344/sree2344/README.md

     - Managed outreach with Web3 channels, gaming/fitness influencers, and investors.
     - Identified opportunities for Pre-Seed Round success based on investor and advisor suggestions.

-- **Sales Specialist - Mobile Devices**
-  - MobileSpot
-  - Jun 2017-Sep 2017
-  - Coimbatore, India
-    - Demonstrated in-depth knowledge of product specifications and features to successfully sell smartphones to customers.
-    - Utilized strong communication skills to build and maintain customer relationships.
-    - Developed a user-friendly website for the company, improving the customer experience by providing easy access to location and ordering information.
 ---

 ## Skills